-The target ASL and cap for 2021-22 is 306.
-The Memorial currently employs approximately 285 staff (full-time, part-time, and casual) to assist in delivering the Memorial's vision and mission.
+The Memorial currently employs approximately 314 staff (full-time, part-time, and casual) to assist in delivering the Memorial's vision and mission.

-A team of dedicated volunteers supports the Memorial to provide the quality services that our stakeholders expect.
-Prior to the COVID-19 pandemic approximately 200 volunteers dedicated their time to working in areas as diverse as guided tours, photo assessment, and conservation, which are core to our business.
-During the height of the pandemic, many volunteers stood down.
-We anticipate a gradual rebuilding of the volunteer staff and program in step with the progress of the Development Project.
+Our team of dedicated volunteers supports the Memorial to provide the quality services that our stakeholders expect.
+Growth in voluntary guides is required to meet the needs of an expanded Memorial and visitor offering.
+Approximately 136 volunteers dedicate their time to working in areas as diverse as guided tours, records accessioning and description, photo assessment, and conservation, which are core to our business.